fragarco/abasc/docs/en/abasc.md

 * Code without line numbers
 * Code split across multiple files

-When compiling with BASC, the first step is handled by the preprocessor.
+When compiling with ABASC, the first step is handled by the preprocessor.
 With the `--verbose` option enabled, it generates an intermediate file with the `.BPP` extension, where line numbers are added and any additional files referenced with `CHAIN MERGE` are included.

 To paste code into **WinApe**, follow these steps: